 You should collect all copies of your medical records, including immunization records and medical history.
 It is also necessary that you have copies of your prescription records as well as proof of dental and/or disability insurance.

 School records/university papers

 Such documents are needed if you, or some of your family members, want to go to school when you move.
 In that case, you should provide copies of school transcripts and grade reports.

 These include any notarized document such as a power of attorney, health power of attorney, trust, will, and medical consent form.

 “No-Claims Bonus” is a document that will be helpful if you plan to drive in your future city.
 Your overseas car insurance company will give you a discount if you have a claims-free record.

-They are important because some countries will ask for copies of your bank statements as proof that you had saved a certain amount of money before you moved to their territory.
+They are important when moving internationally because some countries will ask for copies of your bank statements as proof that you had saved a certain amount of money before you moved to their territory.
 You should also have copies of the financial statements of any business you own, as well as tax statements.

 Give Yourself a 3-Month Head Start to Complete Everything for the International Move

 When moving across the world, you should think about how to finish all the tasks regarding your “old” and your “new” life.
-It could be helpful if you divide these tasks in, say, two groups – one for money-related matters, and another for everything else.
+It could be helpful if you divide these tasks into, say, two groups – one for money-related matters, and another for everything else.